-Doing something the wrong way, creates bad habits.
+Doing something the wrong way creates bad habits.
 Players retain the first thing they learn more readily, so teach it right the first time.
 Focus on details and correct technique.
-Early in workouts players should be kept at a pace that allows emphasis on technique.
-Increase speed as skills are mastered because doing something full speed incorrectly, does not develop good habits or improvement.
+Early in executing basketball drills, players should be kept at a pace that allows emphasis on technique.
+Increase speed as basketball skills are mastered because doing something full speed incorrectly does not develop good habits or improvement.

 Detail – Master the details

 Speed – Perform full speed with correct technique